iSECPartners/yontma/README.md

 YoNTMA
 ======

-YoNTMA (You'll Never Take Me Alive!) is a tool designed to enhance the protection of data encryption on laptops.
+YoNTMA (You'll Never Take Me Alive!) is a tool designed to enhance the protection of data encryption on Windows laptops.
+A Macintosh version is available [here](https://github.com/iSECPartners/yontma-mac).

 How It Works
 ------------